ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

   ///- parameter member: PresenceMember object.
 PresenceMember object is `nil` if login
   ///fails or an error is returned fetching member details. func onMemberUpdated(_ member: PresenceMember?)

+  ///- parameter backendName: Name of the backend this callback event is associated with.
+  ///- parameter error: If available, an `NSError` object is returned.
+Defaults is `nil`. func onLoginFailed(backendName: PresenceLogin.BackendName, error: NSError?)

+  /// Notify when successfully logged-out from both backends func onLogoutAllSuccessful()

+  ///Optional Methods ----------

+  /// Notify when user clicks on "forgot password" link func onLoginForgotPasswordClicked()

+  /// Notify when all cache is cleared func onCacheCleared()

+  /// Notify when successfully logged-out
+  ///- parameter backendName: Name of the backend this callback event is associated with. func onLogoutSuccessful(backendName: PresenceLogin.BackendName)

+  ///Called when the LoginWindow is made visible to the user. func loginWindowDidDisplay()
 }
 {% endhighlight %}